onepanelio/docs/docs/CVAT/create_annotation_model.md

 Here is a sample: `epochs=100;batch_size=24`.

 - epochs : number of epochs to train your model for.
-By default, we will train for appropriate number of epochs depending upon the model.
+By default, we will train for an appropriate number of epochs depending upon the model.
 - batch_size : batch size for the training
 - initial_learning_rate : initial learning rate for the model.
 We recommend you do not change this.
-- num_clones (default=1): number of gpus to train model on
+- num_clones (default=1): number of GPUs to train the model

 If you select a Machine type with 4 GPUs (Tesla V100), the following command can be used:
 `epochs=300000;num_clones=4;batch_24;`